 Strategic customers and prospects are generally viewed by ‘best-in-class’ companies as mission-critical to long-term financial success and viability as a competitive and positive industry force and represent ideal candidates for inclusion within an account-based management approach.

-Not all customers meet the common rigid ABM selection criteria for designation as strategic accounts.
+Not all customers meet the standard rigid ABM selection criteria for designation as strategic accounts.
 Marketing and sales executives need to be careful about which companies to focus on for their ABM efforts or risk losing valuable customers who were not selected.
-When identifying strategic customer and prospects, organizations should evaluate account history, including orders, margins, and profitability, and product and services requirements and all level of past interactions.
+When identifying strategic customers and prospects, organizations should evaluate account history, including orders, margins, and profitability, and product and services requirements and all levels of past interactions.

-There are also some obvious red flags that need to be quickly recognized, specifically with customers identified as strategic, as the news may reveal a potential and time-sensitive customer departure situation and / or an opportunity to turn any account problem into an opportunity.
+There are also some obvious red flags that need to be quickly recognized, specifically with customers identified as strategic, as the news may reveal potential and time-sensitive customer departure situation and an opportunity to turn any account problem into an opportunity.
 Red flags include:

-- Decrease in percent of customer ‘wallet’ spend in product and service
+- The decrease in the percent of customer ‘wallet’ spend on product and service

 - Lack of positive ROI outcomes, from the relationship, for company and customer.